millsguo/anit_cms_for_zf3/README.md

 in the management page (add or update page) of your content.
 In your content you will put the link of the file.
 You will find example.

-- Loginmgmt (Module : Loginmgmt) : You can manage users.
+- Loginmgmt (Module : Loginmgmt) : You can manage back office users.
 You have by default three roles :
     - anonymous is the default role associated to a visitor of your public web site or blog
     - user has access to the back-office except loginmgmt
     - administrator has access to the back-office and to the login management module

 - MyAcl (Module : MyAcl) : In this module you can manage role and url allowed by role.
-The role is stored in a session (Application module)
+The role is stored in a session (configuration is in the Application module)

-- Pagearrangement (Module : Pagearrangement) : Il allows to see the hierarchy of a page.
+- Pagearrangement (Module : Pagearrangement) : It allows to see the hierarchy of a page.
-You can change the position of sections and of contents By clicking on a button you can go to the page that allow to update the selected element.
+You can change the position of sections and contents By clicking on a button you can go to the form that you allow to update the selected element.
-It is very useful to have an overview of your page
+It is very useful to have an overview of your page That's the object sent by the controller to the view.

 - Links (Module Linktocontenu) : It allows to create a link of a content into another page.
 In fact it's more than a link, you can customize the appearance of your link by adding an image, html, title...
 For example, you want to create a shortcut to an article of your blog in your index page, you can easily customize the link in order to fit the design of your page

+- Privatespace : It allows to declare an extranet in addition to your public web site.

+- Privatespacelogin : It allows to manage users of the extranet you have created.

-- Sitepublic, Blog and Blogrest are examples of implementation :
+- Siteprivate :
+    It allows to :
+        - manage the display of the pages that are related to a private space (Extranet).
-    - Site public Module : index page of a web site
+        - manage the subscription of a new user
-    - Blog Module : Blog page
+        - manage the case of a user who forgot his password.
+        - manage comment's form
+        - manage contact's form

-    - Blogrest Module : Basic implementation of a zend restservice
+- Sitepublic :
+    It allows to :
+        - manage the display of the pages that are related to your public web site.
+        - manage comment's form
+        - manage contact's form

+- Pagews :  It contains web services.
+It gives you pagearrangement data related to a page (public or private)

 Position
 --------
 In order to build your web site properly, you must give a position to your page, sections and contents.
-The index page will be the page with the smaller rank.
+The first page called if you don't provide id or pagename will be the page with the smaller rank.
 If you want to prepare a section or content but you don't want to show it, you just have to put a number below 0.